Sustainable farming, its safety, and freedom of trade is a fundamental pillar of a robust and peaceful society.

 We are currently seeing a significant market shift from the inhumane practices and unhealthy products of corporate factory production to local humane and clean farming.

 Backyard or artisan farming is a growing trend around the country.
-By all indicators, permaculture is experiencing huge growth in numbers of people taking courses and the quality of those courses and the communities that are necessary for them to exist.
+By all indicators, permaculture is experiencing huge growth in the number of people taking courses and the quality of those courses and the communities that are necessary for them to exist.
 A whole new market has been taking shape.
-All of the indicators I can see show that we may be entering a new age of restorative agriculture, but we still have a big problem in the way.
+All of the indicators I can see

 The snake in the grass.

-There are plenty of stories of corporate legislation retaliating against local and backyard farmers.
+There are plenty of stories of corporate regulatory capture retaliating against local and backyard farmers.

-Interestingly, we see most of this retaliation in states that house large corporate producers.
+Of course, we see most of this retaliation in states that house large corporate producers.
 For example, we see Wisconsin attacking farmers for trading in dairy products and Michigan is aggressively pushing against small pig farmers.
 Each respective state has large corporate interests in not allowing competition in their territory.